tjcrone/pycamhd/README.rst

 #######

-This repository contains a Python module for interacting with data from the OOI CamHD seafloor camera system stored in the raw data archive.
+This repository contains a Python module for interacting with data from the OOI CamHD seafloor camera system stored in the `raw data archive`_.
 It can be used to obtain information about remote CamHD files or retrieve individual frames from these files without downloading them entirely.
 The code here is currently under heavy development, so the module is changing fast and often.
 We are considering moving the code to a